 - E. A preliminary geotechnical report shall be completed and submitted as a part of the preliminary plat. - F. The report shall consider and address all recommendations in any reports prepared by the Utah geological survey (UGS) in relation to the subject property. - G. If no prior reports have been prepared, the applicant shall consult with the appropriate UGS official, obtain comments addressing the geologic conditions affecting the area, and provide those comments. - H. If unsafe geologic conditions that may affect the property and the probability that those conditions will detrimentally impact the proposed development or surrounding properties within fifty (50) years from the date of the statement, the environmental impact of the proposed action, including a projected "worst case scenario" of the detrimental effects the proposed action or development may have on the safety and environmental stability of the property and adjacent properties shall be required. - I. Any adverse environmental effects that cannot be avoided, should the proposal be implemented, as well as alternatives to the development to avoid any unsafe geologic conditions, shall be documented. - J. The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports. - K. The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.

 10-9B-19-9-6: Fire Protection Plan.
 A fire protection plan shall be submitted as part of the preliminary plat.
-The fire protection plan shall detail the defensible area of the lot.
-Need to set a meeting with Seth to go over other requirements.
-The report needs to be approved city's Fire Chief.
+Approval by the city Fire Chief is required.
+The fire protection plan shall include: